Table of Contents

 7. Reflect: Lastly, the LLM considers the broader implications of its conclusion, thinking of potential next steps or further questions.

-The AoT prompt technique isn’t the easiest to implement, but we’ve done our best to make it plug and play.
+The Algorithm of Thoughts prompt technique isn’t the easiest to implement, but we’ve done our best to make it plug and play.
 Generally you want to follow this structure:

-Here’s a practical example if you were using AoT to do research on the environmental implications of data centers.
+Here’s a practical example if you were using Algorithm of Thoughts to do research on the environmental implications of data centers.

 1. Problem Statement: What are the environmental implications of increased data center usage?